CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

 Try switching between code and markdown cells in your notebook to get familiar with both!

-## Exercise: Hello World and Basic Programming Concepts
+## Exercise 2: Hello World and Basic Programming Concepts

 In this exercise, we will learn the basics of variables, strings, and print statements in Python.
 We'll also practice running and rerunning cells in Jupyter to see how the output changes dynamically.

-### Step 1: Create a Hello World Program
+### Step 2.1: Create a Hello World Program

 1. In a new **code cell**, type the following code to print "Hello, World!":